-CMYK is a subractive color spectrum.
+CMYK is a subtractive color spectrum.
 This means that these inks mask colors on a lighter background (like white paper).
 The CMYK ink subtracts the red, green and blue from white light and leaves the Cyan, Magenta, and Yellow.
 Black is the absence of color.

 The CMYK color model works by partially or entirely masking colors on the lighter surface (paper or substrate).
 The ink reduces the light that would otherwise be reflected.

 The RGB color model works the opposite.
 RGB is an additive color spectrum.
 When RGB colors overlap, the results are subtractive colors (cyan, magenta, yellow) RGB color model uses transmitted light.
-Additive color models use light to display color, while subractive (CMYK) color models use reflected light.
+Additive color models use light to display color, while subtractive (CMYK) color models use reflected light.

 RGB color space is primarily used on digital displays (computers, tablets, TVs, etc) and uses the light from the device to display the color.
 The colors result from transmitted light.
 When all spectrums from the RGB color space overlap, the result is white.